What is DNA Replication?

 3. Termination | After synthesis, exonuclease removes all RNA primers from the original strands.
 The primers are replaced with the right nucleotide bases.
 DNA ligase then joins the Okazaki fragments. |

-- Directionality: DNA strands run in opposite or antiparallel directions.
-One strand is synthesized continuously in the 5′ to 3′ direction, while the other, which runs in the 3′ to 5′ direction, cannot be synthesized continuously.
+- The two DNA strands are antiparallel, meaning one strand is synthesized in the 5′ to 3′ direction, while the other runs in the opposite direction, 3′ to 5′.

-- Synthesis Constraint: DNA polymerase, the enzyme responsible for DNA synthesis, can only add nucleotides in the 5′ to 3′ direction.
-Consequently, the lagging strand is synthesized differently compared to the leading strand.
+- DNA polymerase can only add nucleotides in the 5′ to 3′ direction.
+Therefore, the strand running 3′ to 5′ must be synthesized differently.

 - Formation of Okazaki Fragments

-- Discontinuous Synthesis: To overcome the directionality constraint, the lagging strand is synthesized in short, discontinuous segments.
-These segments are known as Okazaki fragments.
+- The lagging strand is synthesized in small, discontinuous segments called Okazaki fragments.

 - Joining of Okazaki Fragments